 What To Do In Gatineau Park

-The Gatineau Park, near Ottawa in Quebec is the playground of the National Capital Region.
+No matter the season, there is always something to do in Gatineau Park.
+The park, near Ottawa in Quebec, is the playground of the National Capital Region.
 Skiing, hiking and cycling are big.

 In The Hills of Gatineau Park

 While Ottawa is quite flat, which makes cycling very easy, just across the river in Gatineau you can find much hillier Gatineau Park.
 The park, measuring 361 km2 (90,000 acres), lies in the province of Quebec and is run by the National Capital Commission, a federal arm tasked with running the capital region’s land and real estate properties.
 The park was formed after Prime Minister MacKenzie King donated his cottage and the surrounding land to all Canadians.

 200 miles of hiking or (winter) skiing

 The area was already settled by pre-contact indigenous people though.
 The location is geographically quite special as the Canadian shield meets the St. Lawrence Lowlands.
 Hike the Lauriault trail or the Wolfe trail (#62) to enjoy views from atop the Escarpment over the lowlands.
 In spring, around Mother’s Day, you will see the Trilliums in bloom.
 In winter the park offers some of the best cross country skiing in the world, with 200 km/125 miles of groomed trails as well as an increasing number of snowshoe trails.
 As interest in cycling is growing rapidly, you can now also see winter cycling in the park.